 - When cropping your images it is important that you leave all-important detail at least 5mm in from each edge – anything within this range may be cropped as it goes through the printer.
 This is not unique to our lab and needs to be considered when preparing all files for print.

-- If preparing a file for one of our press products you will need to extend the document by 3mm on each edge as this will be physically cut off when the print is trimmed
+- For file preparation for one of our press products, you will need to extend the document by 3mm on each edge as this will be physically cut off when the print is trimmed

 Do I need to prepare my files differently according to the medium I am printing on?